 Male hominids probably did little fathering.

-But that fathering might have increased as human children started started taking longer and longer to fully develop.
+But that fathering might have increased as human children started taking longer and longer to fully develop.

 With children’s long-lasting vulnerability it made more sense for men to assist their offspring rather than seek new mates.